ssopic/ssopic/README.md

 - 📈 Data isn't just numbers; it's stories waiting to be told.
 - 📊 My code transforms numbers into insights.
 - 🏫 I'm interested in online courses and certifications related to DL and ML <br>
-- 🧾 I have experience in data preprocessing and cleaning, which is essential for any algorithm <br>
 - 📊 I pronounce SQL like "sequel" <br>

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">